Raunchy (band): 2002–2013: Confusion Bay, international success

+2013–2021: Diminished activity

 In March 2013, Kasper Thomsen left the band; both parties stated that the split was amicable.
 At the same time, it was announced that their new vocalist was Mike Semesky (formerly of The HAARP Machine, Intervals).
 The band also stated that they would be entering the studio later on in the year and would be touring in July and October 2013.
 Mike Semesky later commented saying that it was "a dream come true" to have been given the opportunity to sing for the band.

 In late September 2014, Raunchy announced their sixth studio album, Vices.
 Virtues.
 Visions., and in October they were one of the first bands to be announced for the 2015 Copenhell lineup.
 The album was released in November 2014.

+2021–present: Return and Prisoner

 17 June 2021 marked the first time in almost seven years since Raunchy shared any new music, in the form of a two-minute video on their official Facebook page captioned: "We are proud to reveal that drums for our 7th album are now recorded – Morten did a great job" (followed by a string of emojis and further text), showcasing their drummer Morten "Molle" Toft Hansen tracking drums for their upcoming album.
 A day later on 18 June, they shared another video clip captioned "Work in progress…" in which new music can be heard, this time showcasing vocals from their two singers Michael "Mike" Semesky and Jeppe Christensen.
+The album is slated to release in 2026.

+On 26 June 2026, the band announced their seventh album, Prisoner, which was released on 14 August.